Measles in Australia

-The Australian Measles Control Campaign was initiated in August 1998 as part of the World Health Organization's global measles eradication program, and in response to major epidemics in Australia throughout 1994/95, together with a report predicting another impending measles epidemic in Australia.
-The campaign vaccinated 1.78 million children, making it the largest national vaccination campaign conducted in Australia since the introduction of poliomyelitis vaccination in 1956.
+Cases of measles were sharply reduced by the Australian Measles Control Campaign, an Australian Government public health campaign to eliminate the infectious disease measles.
+It was initiated in 1998 by the Department of Health and Aged Care as part of the World Health Organization's global measles eradication program, and in response to major epidemics in Australia throughout 1994/95, together with a report predicting another impending measles epidemic in Australia.

-The campaign was promoted using the slogan "Let's Work Together to Beat Measles".

-The campaign
+Endemic measles was declared eradicated from Australia in February 2009, and has maintained that status; however, there is concern about numbers of vaccinated infants slipping in some sectors of the population.
+After experiencing zero cases in 2021, numbers had risen by to 181 in 2025.
+Most of the cases recorded in 2026 so far have been from under-vaccinated people who were infected overseas, with some limited local transmission to under-vaccinated contacts.
+As of September 2026 there is an ongoing outbreak of measles at a high school in Adelaide.

+Background

+Australia introduced measles vaccination in 1968, with a single dose for children aged 12-23 months.

+In 1993 a second dose was added to the schedule, first for those aged 10-14 years, later dropping the age of the second does to 4-5.

-Following the World Health Organization's adoption of a 2010 target date for Global Measles eradication and the notation that a single dose vaccination strategy was ineffective, the Federal Health Department began investigating the options for a measles elimination campaign in Australia.
+Following the World Health Organization's adoption of a 2010 target date for Global Measles eradication and the notation that a single dose vaccination strategy was ineffective, the federal Health Department (then named the Department of Health and Aged Care) began investigating the options for a measles elimination campaign in Australia.
 In 1996 and 1997, serosurveys were conducted in South Australia and New South Wales to assess the current levels of measles immunity.
 Results indicated that there were "probably enough susceptible children in the South Australian population to support a measles epidemic".

+Australian Measles Control Campaign

 In November 1997, a workshop of experts was formed to discuss the logistical, funding and surveillance issues of a potential measles elimination campaign.
 The group concluded that the second dose of MMR should be brought forward from 12 years to 4 years (in line with WHO recommendations), and that a school-based campaign be implemented.
 Three groups would be targeted for vaccination: